 When you ride a bus, whether it is a private coach company, a JTA bus, or any other commercial bus, you are putting your trust into the bus driver, the company that hired them, and the safety and licensing standards that go into keeping our roadways safe.
-However, no matter how experienced and responsible a bus driver is, there is no guarantee that you will safely make it to your destination.
+However, a Jacksonville truck accident lawyer knows that there is no guarantee that you will safely make it to your destination.
 In fact, a total of 823 bus accidents in Florida in 2012, as reported by the National Center for Transit Research (NCTR) at the University of South Florida

 Injuries of any severity can cause serious impacts on a victim’s life, and many of them are financial.
 Fortunately, you are able to seek compensation from the insurance company that the bus driver has a commercial policy through.
 Typically, commercial insurance policies have limits in excess of $1 million of liability coverage.
 While this is great news in regards to the amount of money available for you, the process of getting this money is even more complicated than when you are dealing with a personal vehicle insurance claim.

 A Jacksonville personal injury lawyer at Fasig | Brooks is here to help as soon as you reach out to us.
 We offer a free initial consultation to anyone who has been injured in a bus accident in or around Jacksonville, where we will be able to discuss your accident in detail.
 During our consultation, we will be happy to talk about your injuries, the impacts that your accident has had on your life, the steps that you have already taken, as well as how we can help you get what you deserve.

 In addition to the confidence that we know you will have in our work once we have our initial conversation, we will be happy to discuss past cases similar to your own.
 While no two accident is alike, it can be comforting to know that we have provided legal help and support to other people who suffered similar situations to yours and that there is a path forward for you.